lukamircetic/flappybirdneuralnet/README.md

 - you can adjust training speed with the slider and also you can see the high score and all time high score

 -next steps would be to add buttons to toggle things like population size, pipe height, width, spacing, etc. make it a user interface
+In Development:
+- [x] Add Tensorflow.js Model
+- [ ] Add Toggle for Population Size and others
+- [ ] Add some styles to the page

 also i would like to implement this code onto my website